aloknathyadav2010/GitExplorer-Demo/README.md

     `&questions=What%20is%20React%3F,How%20do%20I%20install%20it%3F`

 ### Deploying Your Own Version
-To use the chat link for your own fork or app:
+To start a conversation for your own public repository :

-1. Deploy this project to a public URL (Vercel, Netlify, etc.).
+1. Add a hyperlink with your repo as parameter to start Git Explorer on your own repo.
 2. Replace the **base URL** in the hyperlink with your deployed app’s URL.
 3. Update the **`repos`** parameter to point to your desired repository.